 - Sing!
 Sing to yourself, or open your windows and sing with your neighbors like the Italians have been doing.

 - Help your grandkids with their homework – it’s good for your brain as well as theirs.

 4. Stimulate your Spiritual Side

 Bible study, informal discussion, and one-on-one conversations with your pastor are all still possible.
 Seeking out these opportunities will help keep you positive and focused on the bigger picture.
 After all, we’re all doing this to protect our physical health and one important way to do that is to support our mental and spiritual health.

 This situation will end at some point.
 So start planning what you’ll do when you’re free to get out and about once again.
 Thinking about the visits, the activities, the sights and smells and sounds will help pass the time in positive ways.

 We’re Always Here to Help

 COVID-19 aside, loneliness is something our Magnolia Manor residents don’t worry about because our senior living communities are diverse and vibrant.
-We can’t offer you a tour just now, but we’re taking names and standing by to answer your questions.
+We open for tours again and we're standing by to answer your questions.
 So why not give us a call at 855-540-5433 or drop us an email now!